ZHIXIN233/project-TROUT1-clone/README.md

 # Clone Information

 This is a clone of project produced by TROUT1(@ZHIXIN233, @muirsam,
 @Josh892).
+The project was the final project of the Introduction to Data Science course of University of Edinburgh.
 Original project repository was kept by our professor and was private, and we create this clone project for others to view.

 # Summary